devbisme/WireIt/README.md

 # WireIt Plugin

-This PCBNEW plugin lets you add wires (or *nets*) between pads on a PCB, delete them, and swap wires between pads.
+This PCBNEW plugin lets you add airwires (or *nets*) between pads on a PCB, delete them, and swap them between pads.
 This is helpful for physically connecting sets of related pins when doing the layout of high pin-count packages such as FPGAs.

+* Compatible with KiCad 4, 5, 6 and 7.
 * Free software: MIT license